ibm-cloud-docs/cephaas/s3_credential_sds_view.md

 1. Go to **{{site.data.keyword.cephaas_full_notm}} > Object Storage > Service credentials** tab.

-2. Click on the credential name.
+2. Click the credential name.
 The row expands downwards to display the details.

 ## View credential details from the CLI
 {: #retrieving-s3-credential-details-cli}
 {: cli}

-Use the `credentials` command to view the list of access keys created for a given service instance (deployment).
+Use the `credentials` command to view the list of access keys that are created for a service instance (deployment).

-Run the following command and ensure you have provided `INSTANCEID` of the credential whose details you want to view and the API endpoint.
+Run the following command and make sure that you have provided `INSTANCEID` of the credential whose details you want to view and the API endpoint.

 ```sh